Olinda, Victoria: History

 In 1952 Olinda hosted the Olinda Film Festival (also called the Melbourne Film Festival and the convention of Australian Council of Film Societies).

 The first 9-hole Olinda Golf course, to the east of the township, sat on State Forests and was established in 1933 but fell into disuse during the war.
 There was renewed interest in the 1940s and a new club formed in 1952, but it closed in 1961.
 Following the 1962 bushfires, there was significant investment by the Forests Commission Victoria in expanding and upgrading the course because it doubled as an important firebreak and buffer to the township of Olinda.
 New facilities were built and the course extended to 18-holes.
 A third golf club formed in 1968 but it later closed in about 2012.
 In 2017, the Victorian Government announced that the site of the former golf club would be converted into parklands and gardens, along with the expansion of the rhododendron gardens into the new Dandenong Ranges Botanic Gardens.

+Heritage listing

+The following place in Olinda is listed on the Victorian Heritage Register: